Namyalg/Topic-Modeling/README.md

 Most common in LDA
 Documents exhibit multiple topics - LDA
 Latent Dirchilet Allocation

-Latent : Cannot be seen but is observed by some characterstics Dirchilet is a distribution where total probablity is 1 of all Allocation : is exactly what it means
+Latent : Cannot be seen but is observed by some characterstics

+Dirchilet is a distribution where total probablity is 1 of all

-https://nlp.stanford.edu/software/tmt/tmt-0.4/, this is a toolkit to perform topic modelling from stanford..
+Allocation : is exactly what it means